 Drain the furnace and air conditioning coil if applicable, in compliance with code requirements.
 In horizontal or counterflow installations, a field installed rubber coupling will allow the drain trap to be removed for cleaning.
 The drain trap must be primed before initial furnace start up.
-When an air conditioning coil drain is connected to the field supplied furnace drain, it must be vented, with an open tee installed at a height no higher than the bottom of the furnace collector box to prevent air conditioning condensate from backing up into the furnace if the common drain was blocked.
+When an air conditioning coil drain is connected to the field supplied furnace drain, it must be vented.
+An open tee must be installed at a height no higher than the bottom of the furnace collector box to prevent air conditioning condensate from backing up into the furnace, if the common drain was blocked.